 – the sufferer is prone to severe depression

-– the sufferer has an insatiable need for close emotional attachment as s/he was denied this when young and is likely to be developmentally emotionally arrested at a stage in childhood when close, dependable emotional attachment was desperately needed (so the need remains unfulfilled)
+– the sufferer has an insatiable need for close emotional attachment as s/he was denied this when young and is likely to be developmentally emotionally arrested at a stage in childhood when the close, dependable emotional attachment was desperately needed (so the need remains unfulfilled)

-– sufferer feels an inner rage over the lack of emotional nurturing s/he received as a child
+– the sufferer feels an inner rage over the lack of emotional nurturing s/he received as a child

 – sufferer very likely to have other addictions/obsessions